A Beginner’s Guide to Sim Racing – How To Get Started

 Hall sensor pedals

-Hall sensor-based pedals function with a magnet that measures the travel of the pedals more precisely than potentiometer.
-Also unlike a potentiometer, hall sensor-based pedals are less affected by dust and such getting into the components.
+Hall sensor-based pedals function with a magnet that measures the travel of the pedals more precisely than a potentiometer.
+Also, unlike a potentiometer, hall sensor-based pedals are less affected by dust and such getting into the components.

 Load cell pedals